 I am a 28 year-old male who was not lucky in romance until I met Chastity, who is the girl I want to marry.
 I’d like to take her home to meet my folks, but there is one problem.
-I met Chastity at the Golden Zucchini Lounge, where she works as a pole dancer, but I have told my parents she is a toll taker at Exit 10 on the Massachusetts Turnpike.
+I met Chastity at the Golden Zucchini Lounge, where she works as a pole dancer, but I told my parents she is a toll taker at Exit 10 on the Massachusetts Turnpike.
 I don’t know why I felt I had to make something up–Chastity is a very “accomplished” dancer and could use the skills she has learned to become a professional ballerina, or help people reach behind large kitchen appliances to get stuff they drop.

+As you may have heard, they have now taken down the tolls on the MassPike, so I can no longer live a lie.
 I want to be honest with my parents, but I am also sick of the dating “scene.”
 Please help me out here.

 Francis X. Toomey, Shrewsbury, Mass.